The conjugate locus on convex surfaces: Evolutes of plane convex curves

 \begin{thm} Let $\bg$ be a plane oval and $\bbet$ its evolute.
 The rotation index of $\bbet$, denoted $i$, is given by where $n$ if the number of cusps of $\bbet$ (or vertices of $\bg$). \end{thm} \begin{proof} The rotation index of $\bbet$ is defined by $2\pi i=\int d\phi$ where $\phi$ is the angle the unit tangent vector to $\bbet$ makes w.r.t. some fixed direction, thus where $j$ sums over the $n$ smooth arcs of $\bbet$ and the $n$ cusps of $\bbet$ are at $\sigma_j$.
 From Lemma 1 the first term on the right is just the total curvature of $\bg$ which is $-2\pi$ because $\bg$ is simple, smooth and oriented oppositely to $\bbet$.
 Therefore \be 2\pi i=-2\pi+n\pi\qquad \implies\qquad i=(n-2)/2. \ee \end{proof}

-This simple formula puts restrictions on the form the evolute of a plane oval can take, for example if the evolute is simple it can only have 4 cusps (see Figures \ref{appics} and \ref{appics2} for examples).
+This simple formula puts restrictions on the form the evolute of a plane oval can take, for example if the evolute is simple it can only have 4 cusps (see Figure \ref{appics} for examples).
 For the benefit of the next Section we will rephrase this result in more general terms:

 It is useful to imagine the tangent line to $\bbet$ rolling along the evolute in a smooth monotone way; this is due to the combination of local convexity of the smooth arcs and the ordinariness of the cusps.
 To make this more precise, let us define an `alternating' orientation on $\bbet$ by transporting the inward pointing normal to $\bg$ along the normal line to where it is tangent to $\bbet$ (red arrows in Figure \ref{figevo}), and let $\bt$ be the (unit) tangent vector to $\bbet$ w.r.t. this orientation.
 The oriented tangent line defined by $\bt$ makes an angle $\Phi$ w.r.t. some fixed direction, but importantly this angle varies in a smooth and monotone way as we move along $\bbet$ w.r.t. the standard orientation; in fact it changes by $-2\pi$ after one circuit of $\bbet$ (this is because $\Phi$ is simply the angle made by the normal to $\bg$, see Figure \ref{figevo}; this slightly overwrought description is necessary for later sections).